This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Integrated Optics and Photonics Technologies”.

 d) IO, multilayered

 Explanation: To gain control of optical signals, elements can be directly attached to IP circuit.
-Both active and passive devices should be on a same substrate.
+Both active and passive devices should be on the same substrate.
 To make devices compatible with 3d structures of other IP/IO devices, hybrid IP integration demands multilayered IP circuits.

-8. Using SOI integration technique, __________ components can be coupled to IP devices.
+8. Using SOI integration technique __________ components can be coupled to IP devices.

 Explanation: SOI is used to produce micro-waveguide bends and couplers thereby maintaining compatibility with silicon fabrication techniques.
 Thus, active components like optical sources, detectors can be coupled to other IP devices using SOI technique.

 9. Who invented the IO technology?

 a) Albert Einstein

 Explanation: The birth of IO can be traced back to the basic ideas outlined by Anderson in 1966.
 He suggested the micro-fabrication technology which in turn led to the term integrated optics in 1969.